You are here

 Research InterestsLarge-scale computing, heart modeling, and brain modeling.

 Awards, Honors, and Distinctions

-- Fellows.
+- Fellow.
 American Institute for Medical and Biological Engineering.
 2008

 - BME 244L9: Quantitative Physiology with Biostatistical Applications

 - BME 244L: Quantitative Physiology with Biostatistical Applications